walterhiggins/WMPJS/book-outline.md

 The important points to note are:

 * Any player can now issue this new `jsp boo` command and will see a message on their screen.
 They don't have to be operators to do so.
-* The *command()* function lets you - the javascript programmer - provide new commands for use by all players.
+* The *command()* function lets you - the javascript programmer - safely provide new commands for use by all players.

 Now let's dive in and create a new `jsp leaderboard` command.
 Create a new file called *leaderboardCmd.js* in the *scriptcraft/plugins* folder and type in the following code:

 @@listing leaderboardCmd_v1.js Adding a custom command for all players.

 This file must be saved in the *scriptcraft/plugins* folder so that it will be automatically loaded and run at startup.
-This module loads the *leaderboard* module we created earlier, creates a new *leaderboardCmd()* function and calls ScriptCraft's *command()* function passing in a String 'leaderboard' which is the name of the new command and a function which will be run whenever any player invokes the command.
+This module loads the *leaderboard* module we created earlier, creates a new *leaderboard()* function and calls ScriptCraft's *command()* function passing the new *leaderboard()* function which will be run whenever any player invokes the command.
 You may have noticed there's no *exports* in this new module.
 That's because we don't need to *export* anything for this particular module - we provide a new command for use by all players through the *command()* function instead.
 Now let's see this new command in action.
 Issue the `js refresh()` command to reload ScriptCraft then at the in-game prompt issue the following command:

     /jsp leaderboard